Potential theory of subordinate killed Brownian motion: Introduction

 By reversing the order of subordination and killing, one obtains a process different from $X^D$.
 Assume from now on that $D$ is a domain (i.e.,~connected open set) in $\R^d$, and let $W^D=(W^D_t, \P_x)$ be the Brownian motion $W$ killed upon exiting $D$.
 The process $Y^D=(Y^D_t,\P_x)$ defined by $Y^D_t=W^D_{S_t}$, $t\ge 0$, is called a subordinate killed Brownian motion.
 It is a symmetric Hunt process (see, for instance, \cite[Propositions 2.2 and 2.3]{SV08}) with infinitesimal generator $-\phi(-\Delta_{|D})$, where $\Delta_{|D}$ is the Dirichlet Laplacian.
 This process is very natural and useful.
 For example, it was used in \cite{CS05} as a tool to obtain two-sided estimates of the eigenvalues of the generator of $X^D$.
 Despite its usefulness, the potential theory of subordinate killed Brownian motions has been studied only sporadically, see e.g.~\cite{GRSS, SV03, GPRSSV} for stable subordinators, and \cite{SV06, SV09} for more general subordinators.
 In particular, \cite{SV09} contains versions of HI and BHP (with respect to the subordinate killed Brownian motion in a bounded Lipschitz domain $D$) which are very weak in the sense that the results are proved only for non-negative functions which are harmonic in all of $D$.
 Those results are easy consequences of the fact that there is a one-to-one correspondence between non-negative harmonic functions (in all of $D$) with respect to $W^D$ and those with respect to $Y^D$.
 Additionally, some aspects of potential theory of subordinate killed Brownian motions in unbounded domains were recently studied in \cite{KSV16}.

-In the PDE literature, the operator $-(-\Delta|_D)^{\alpha/2}$, $\alpha\in (0, 2)$, which is the generator of the subordinate killed Brownian motion via an $\alpha/2$-stable subordinator, also goes under the name of spectral fractional Laplacian, see \cite{BSV} and the references therein.
+In the partial differential equations literature, the operator $-(-\Delta|_D)^{\alpha/2}$, $\alpha\in (0, 2)$, which is the generator of the subordinate killed Brownian motion via an $\alpha/2$-stable subordinator, also goes under the name of spectral fractional Laplacian, see \cite{BSV} and the references therein.
 This operator has been of interest to quite a few people in the PDE circle.
 For instance, a version of HI was also shown in \cite{SZ}.

 The main goal of this paper is to show that the scale invariant BHP for non-negative functions harmonic (with respect to $Y^D$) near the boundary of $D$ is valid for a large class of subordinate killed Brownian motions $Y^D$ when $D$ is a bounded $C^{1,1}$ domain, or a $C^{1,1}$ domain with compact complement or a domain consisting of all the points above the graph of a bounded globally $C^{1,1}$ function.
 We also prove the scale invariant BHP for non-negative functions harmonic (with respect to $Y^D$) near the boundary of a $C^{1,1}$ open set strictly contained in $D$.
 In the latter case $D$ need not have smooth boundary, but still has to satisfy certain geometric conditions.